legendyen/SungJen_DS_Projects/Prince Geoge's County Food Inspection Analysis/README.md

 ## Project Description
 As a member of Prince George's County, University of Maryland neautures thousands of students everyday, providing them meals for a day at school.
 Therefore, it is both our responsibility and the Prince George County's to monitor and maintain sanitary foods into our mouth.
 The dataset from Prince George’s County Health Department gives us precious information on how they inspect and monitor complaint investigations.
+We will be mainly foucs on the records that define as restaurant, since these food providers interact the most with students on a daily basis.

 ## Data Set Description